Scraping web pages with Julia and the HTTP and Gumbo packages

 Turning our blob of HTML into a parseable HTML tree with Gumbo

-Earlier, we stored our crawl of the homepage of example.com into a variable we called r (which stands for “request”, as in “HTTP request”).
+Earlier, we stored our crawl of the homepage of example.com into a variable we called r (which stands for “request”, as in “HTTP request”), like this:

 Now we’ll make a “Gumbo” version—which will be easily traversable—of that r variable, and we’ll call it r_parsed.